aazahrou/aspirethemes.github.io/_docs/gouna-ghost.md

 * Log into the admin section of your Ghost blog `yourblog.com/ghost`.
 * Select `Design` from the left hand side of your admin area and go to the **Themes** section.
 * Click on the `Upload a Theme` green button.
-* An upload box will open, then choose the theme (*aspire.zip*) within the downloaded package.
+* An upload box will open, then choose the theme (*gouna.zip*) within the downloaded package.
 * Once uploaded, click on `Activate now` button to activate the theme immediately or `Close` if you want to activate it later.

 ---